enoughio/kaushal-home-learning/docs/NEW_API_DOC.md

         ```

-#### POST /teacher/:teacherId/assignments/:assignmentId/grade
+#### POST /teacher/assignments/:assignmentId/grade
 (add feedback and grade for the assignment)

 - Description: Grade or add feedback for a specific student's submission.
 - Process: Update the submission record with the provided grade and feedback and notify the student via email about the grade and feedback.

 - Request:
-  - Parameters:
+  - cookies:
-    - teacherId (string, required) - The ID of the teacher.
+    - id (string, required) - The ID of the teacher.
     - assignmentId (string, required) - The ID of the assignment to grade or provide feedback for.
   - Body:
     ```json